 Another communication strategy for is to leverage company leaders and influencers that will make it more likely for employees to see speaking up as acceptable.
 A compliance culture that works requires leadership to set the tone.
 It also means employees who are seen as mentors and important voices, or are championing issues around compliance and ethics should be given the opportunity to speak up.
 Sharing motivating stories of success can reduce employees’ fear of being labelled as snitches or disloyal.
 Greta Thunberg began protesting her government’s inaction towards climate change alone outside the Swedish parliament in 2018 at the age of 15.
 Over time, she inspired over a million students to protest around the world.
 Using persuasion in your messages can work like advertising.
 The more employees hear about a message, the more it becomes part of the culture.

 While it’s important to have strong messaging around whistleblowing, you should avoid creating an atmosphere where employees feel over-policed.
 Having a compliance culture means choosing leaders who can step in when needed and pull back when issues can be resolved by employees.
 While it can be challenging to find the right balance, an important step is to have managers ask the right questions rather than always suggest the answers.
 This can make employees feel empowered to speak up and feel heard.
-To learn more about why employees don’t speak up and what the benefits of having a ‘speak-up’ culture are, read our article here.
+To learn more about why employees don’t speak up, discover what the benefits of having a ‘speak up culture are.

 Designing communications that encourage employees to speak up and see a whistleblowing policy as positive is key to creating an effective compliance culture.
 This calls for company leaders to make people feel safe by sharing stories and messages that motivate and set the tone for speaking up when misconduct is observed.